Historical Society was organized in 1966. Originally the

 Trinity Historical Society owns and operates;

-large, brick Georgian residence has been reconstructed to be
+a large, brick Georgian residence has been reconstructed

-used as a museum and education centre to rekindle, promote
+to be used as a museum and education centre to rekindle,

-and celebrate the strong historical and cultural links
+promote and celebrate the strong historical and cultural

-between Newfoundland and the west of England, especially
+links between Newfoundland and the west of England,

-2,000 artifacts used at one time in the domestic,
+artifacts used at one time in the domestic, commercial,

-Forge, a living history Blacksmith's museum containing all
+a living history Blacksmith's museum containing all the

 vessels, agriculture and the household.

-living history Cooper's museum, where you can see
+Cooper's museum, where you can see demonstrations from

-architect William Henry Churchill, this public building with
+Henry Churchill, this public building with its offset

-its offset tower and mansard roof, is constructed in the
+tower and mansard roof, is constructed in the same

 Fort Point Military Site,